kwebio/kweb-docs/style.rst

         }
     }

-Now the plugin will add the Fomantic UI CSS and JavaScript code to your website automatically.
+Now the plugin will add the Fomantic CSS and JavaScript code to your website automatically.

-Now, let's look at one of the simple examples from the `Fomantic UI <https://Fomantic-ui.com/elements/input.html>`_
+Let's look at one of the simple examples from the `Fomantic UI <https://Fomantic-ui.com/elements/input.html>`_
 documentation:

 .. code-block:: html